← All guides

 Below is a short eulogy of about two hundred and twenty words, suitable for a grandfather or grandmother.
 Read it out loud to feel the timing.

 Notice what it does.
 One scene.
 One person.
-One memory.
+One image.
 One closing line to the family.
 That is the whole shape.

 Example two, for a friend